 Do not handle any firearm, any equipment on your bench or stand at the firing line while others are down range.

-All persons must step back from and stay behind the red firing line while people are down range
+All persons must step back from and stay behind the yellow safety while people are down range

 Firing is only permitted when all persons are behind the firing line and safe conditions exist.

-All firing is to be done from the firing line.
+All firing is to be done from behind the RED firing line.
+Portable stands are available for closer distances.
+Please adjust stands to the appropriate height so projectiles impact the backstop.

 When shooting from the bench using sandbags or a rest, targets must be hung from the provided target holder clips.